ChartIQ/chartiq-react-seed/README.md

 Running `npm run build` from the command line will re-create the distribution file `dist/main.js`.
 This is a transformed and bundled version of everything in the src directory. `src/index.js` will automatically load this file.

-## Contributing to this project
+## Contributing

-If you wish to contribute to this project, fork it and send us a pull request.
+If you see something that you think this project needs, feel free to submit a pull request.
 We'd love to see what it is you want to do with our charting tools!
+This project follows the GitFlow branching strategy, if you're not familiar with it you can read about it [here](https://nvie.com/posts/a-successful-git-branching-model/) and [here](https://danielkummer.github.io/git-flow-cheatsheet/).

+First fork the project, checkout branch `develop` and work from there.
+Once you have tested that your projects works submit a Pull Request and we will review your work, asking for changes if necessary.
+Once the work has been approved we'll merge it into a release branch where it will be merged into master.